yoavniran/mocha-stirrer/readme.md

 second parameter Stirrer will assume you need it and you will have to call _done();_ in your method or your test will fail with a timeout error

+* `beforeEach` - (optional)

 * `sandbox` - (optional) an object with properties to configure the internal [sinon sandbox](http://sinonjs.org/docs/#sandbox) object Stirrer creates.

+* `transformForEach` - (optional, default: false) when set to true determines whether the supplied (pars) transform function should be run as part of a beforeEach hook.
+When false will run as part of a before hook

 * `setupImmediate` - (optional, default: false) makes the stirrer run its set up logic immediately during the execution of the grind method.
 Also, the setup logic will only be executed once - this is good for a standalone cup that will not be reused between tests.